skip to content

 Punctuation Guide

-in series: preferred use is to separate elements in a series, but omit the comma before the conjunction.
+in a series: separate elements in a series, but omit the comma before the conjunction.

 Right: The flag is red, white and blue